 These Dashboards are a simple way of presenting a simplified status of the asset class that can be used for communication and understanding of the levels of service they provide.
-It should be noted that this is the first year that these Dashboards have been introduced and future generations of the Dashboards will see a refinement of the data that is shown in them.
+It should be noted that Dashboards have been introduced and future generations of the Dashboards will see a refinement of the data that is shown in them.
 They have been created in accordance with the NSW Institute of Public Works Engineering Australasia (IPWEA) Guidelines.